 Americas & Asia

-The Americas & Asia segment includes businesses in Latin America, China, Russia, Turkey and the U.S.
+The Americas & Asia segment includes businesses in Latin America, Russia, Turkey and the U.S.

-These optical retail markets have been growing faster on average than the more developed markets in the G4 and Other Europe segments.
-GrandVision is a market leader in Latin America with number one positions in Argentina, Chile, Colombia and Uruguay.
+Historically, these optical retail markets have been growing faster on average than more developed markets in the G4 and Other Europe segments.
+GrandVision has a strong market presence in Latin America.